-An experimental python Telnet and SSH server framework
+An experimental python 2 Telnet (and SSH) BBS

 You may access the “default board” provided by x/84 at telnet host 1984.ws:

-See clients for a list of compatible clients.
+See clients for a list of compatible clients, though any terminal should be just fine.

 - Install python 2.7 and pip.
 More than likely this is possible through your preferred distribution packaging system.